gsoft-inc/wl-squide/docs/reference/webpack/defineDevHostConfig.md

 });
 ```

-In the previous code sample, the `react` shared dependency will be **augmented** with the newly provided `strictVersion` option.
+In the previous code sample, the `react` shared dependency will be **augmented** with the `strictVersion` option.
 The resulting shared dependency will be:

 ```js !#5
 {